 It is notable that the X1D has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-Pro2 lacks such a headphone port.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X-Pro2 and the X1D are recent models that are part of the current product line-up.
-The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the X1D does not have a direct predecessor.
+The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Hasselblad websites.

 So how do things add up?
 Is the Fujifilm X-Pro2 better than the Hasselblad X1D or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/25p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More detailed LCD: Has a higher resolution rear screen (1620k vs 920k dots).